 The UAE is working to deliver safe, clean and efficient nuclear energy.
 Nuclear reactors are destined to become the UAE's second most important source of energy in the UAE after natural gas, producing about 25 per cent of the UAE's electricity by 2020 and ensuring the continued economic development of the nation.

-In December 2009, H. H. Sheikh Khalifa established by decree Emirates Nuclear Energy Corporation (ENEC) for implementing the UAE nuclear energy programme.
+In December 2009, the late Sheikh Khalifa established by decree Emirates Nuclear Energy Corporation (ENEC) for implementing the UAE nuclear energy programme.
 ENEC specialises in the deployment, ownership and operation of nuclear power plants within the UAE.

 The UAE's nuclear power plant has been set up at Baraka in the Western Region of Abu Dhabi.
 The plants have APR1400 nuclear reactors whose design was developed by Korea Electric Power Corporation (KEPCO).